-The Employment Equality Acts 1998 to 2011 outlaw discrimination in a wide range of employment and employment-related areas.
+The Employment Equality Acts 1998–2015 outlaw discrimination in a wide range of employment and employment-related areas.
 These include recruitment and promotion; equal pay; working conditions; training or experience; dismissal and harassment including sexual harassment.

 Discrimination is defined as less favourable treatment.
-An employee is said to be discriminated against if he/she is treated less favourably than another is, has been or would be treated in a comparable situation on any of the above 9 grounds.
+An employee is said to be discriminated against if they are treated less favourably than another employee is treated, has been treated or would be treated, in a comparable situation on any of the above 9 grounds.

 Disability: Employers are obliged to make reasonable accommodations for staff with disabilities.
 This includes providing access to employment, enabling people with disabilities to participate in employment including promotion, and training.

 Pregnancy: Pregnancy-related discrimination is discrimination on the ground of gender and includes recruitment, promotion and general conditions of employment.
 Women who are pregnant or have recently given birth are also protected under maternity protection and unfair dismissals legislation.

 Equal pay: Employment equality legislation provides for equal pay for like work.
 Like work is defined as work that is the same, similar or work of equal value.
 It is one of the terms that must be part of the contract of employment as a result of laws passed by the Dáil.
 A claim for equal pay can be made on any of the 9 grounds listed above.

 Harassment including sexual harassment that is based on any of the 9 grounds is a form of discrimination in relation to conditions of employment.
 Bullying at work which is linked to one of the 9 discriminatory grounds above comes under employment equality legislation.

 Victimisation: Under employment equality legislation you are protected against victimisation if you bring a claim or are involved in a complaint of unlawful discrimination against your employer.
 This means that your employer may not penalise you by dismissal, unfair treatment or an unfavourable change in your conditions of employment.